 Accessibility is not one of those things that’s done well when it’s tacked on to the end of a project, Sheri Byrne-Haber says.
 “It’s going to cost more, it’s going to put your schedule at risk, and it’s not going to offer the best experience.”
 Embedding accessibility into product design early on, she adds, becomes a whole lot easier when your organization’s mindset defaults toward diversity and inclusion.

-In this episode, Sheri joins Paul Gebel and guest co-host Collene Burns, ITX’s VP of Global Talent, to explain what happens when the why of product design comes before the what.
+In this episode, Sheri joins Paul Gebel and guest co-host Collene Burns, ITX’s VP of Global Talent.
+She explains what happens when the why of product design comes before the what.
 You’re free to escape a rigid checklist mentality and naturally consider how your product will be experienced in the world.
 When you hire the best and brightest – regardless of ability – accessible design outcomes follow because the teams are diverse.
 You start to see it in the DNA of the products they develop.

 In our conversation, Sheri also discusses the implications that new technologies have on accessibility.
-“Technology is moving faster than our ethical use can keep up,” she says, adding that we can close the gap by building teams who think about all the humans who use their products, and designing experiences that actually solve the problem the product is trying to solve.
+“Technology is moving faster than our ethical use can keep up,” she says.
+She adds that we can close the gap by building teams who think about all the humans who use their products, and designing experiences that actually solve the problem the product is trying to solve.